BLAKE3-team/BLAKE3/b3sum/README.md

                  or when - is given, read standard input.

 OPTIONS:
-    -c, --check                   Reads BLAKE3 sums from the [file]s and checks them --derive-key <CONTEXT>    Uses the key derivation mode, with the given context string.
+    -c, --check                   Reads BLAKE3 sums from the [FILE]s and checks them --derive-key <CONTEXT>    Uses the key derivation mode, with the given context string.
 Cannot be used with --keyed.
     -h, --help                    Print help information